Header

 The façades are built up in a series of layers, and function as a kit of parts.
 An overarching grid combines polycarbonate, expanded metal, and solid aluminium panels, with openings for loading bays and pedestrian doors also unified through this grid.
 Larger areas of polycarbonate celebrate the timber structural frame and provide slightly obscured views in and out of the buildings.

 Internally, the mezzanine levels use plywood, which adds a warm, textural quality, whilst also being more sustainable than a standard plasterboard finish, and requires little maintenance.
-Accompanying the plywood structure will be servicing elements (pipes and cables) and barriers which protect the structure from collision and industrial activities.
+Accompanying the plywood structure are servicing elements (pipes and cables) and barriers which protect the structure from collision and industrial activities.
 These are detailed in a manner which has been considered aesthetically whilst also meeting practical, functional requirements.

 Sustainability